Force over Distance: Chapter 50

 He should check now.

-He could pull down Rush’s running interference.
-A thousand different ways.
-The guy was so played out that pressure alone would probably erode it.
+He could pull down Rush’s running interference a thousand different ways.
+The guy was so played out that pressure alone would probably do it.
 A while-loop would work.
 Whatever he found, at least he’d know.
-He wouldn’t need to sit here, wondering whether that was Rush in there, or some—some unnatural thing.
+He wouldn’t need to sit here wondering whether he was dealing with Rush or some—some unnatural thing.

 A thing with his eyes and his hands and his mannerisms.